ErenAtasun/NumericalFixedPoint/README.md

-#📐 Fixed Point Iteration with JSON Input and Output
-A Python implementation of the Fixed Point Iteration method for solving equations, with an intuitive workflow for JSON-based input and output.
+📐 SubwaySurfersCloneFixed Point Iteration with JSON Input and Output A Python implementation of the Fixed Point Iteration method for solving equations, with an intuitive workflow for JSON-based input and output.
 This project simplifies mathematical computations and presents results in a programmatically accessible format.

 📝 Project Overview